What people actually take NAD supplements for, from energy and focus to metabolic support and longevity, and what the human trials really show.

 Doses in the published human trials cluster around 300 to 1000 mg per day of the precursor (NR or NMN).
 That's the range where Martens saw blood-NAD elevation and Yoshino saw metabolic improvement.

 But there's a catch, and it's the same catch every oral peptide and precursor faces.
-If your capsule delivers 500 mg to your stomach and 2 to 5% survives digestion, your bloodstream sees 10 to 25 mg.
-If your sublingual film delivers the same 500 mg and 15 to 30% survives, your bloodstream sees 75 to 150 mg.
+If your capsule delivers 500 mg to your stomach and roughly 2-5% survives digestion, your bloodstream sees 10-25 mg.
+If a sublingual film delivers the same 500 mg and 15-30% survives, your bloodstream sees 75-150 mg.

 Who shouldn't take an NAD supplement?